GabrielBortolote/bix/README.md

 ## DATA ANALYTICS

-With the result dataframe it is possible to do some data analysis.
+With the resulting dataframe, it is possible to do some data analysis.
 Like:

 Cumulative sales over time: